arc-eng/cli/README.md

-  plan     📋 Let PR Pilot execute a plan for you. run      🚀 Run a saved command. task     ➕ Create a new task for PR Pilot.
+  plan     📋 Let PR Pilot execute a plan for you. run      🚀 Run a saved command. task     ➕ Create a new task for PR Pilot. upgrade  ⬆️ Upgrade pr-pilot-cli to the latest version.

 ```